kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/C_Shuffle.md

 # Shuffle
-Creates a fuzzr that produces a random permutation of the provided sequence.
+Creates a Fuzzr that produces a random permutation of the provided sequence.
 Use for randomized ordering, unbiased sampling without replacement.